Ridavio7/AvG_TaskWare_DT-edition/README.md

 * Track each user's tasks
 * Sending components to customers
 * Maintaining directories of assembly components
+* Processing the supply of components from 1C
 * Maintaining a list of users

 ## Development technologies